 The Council implemented a discretionary supplement in October 2014 for staff paid spinal column point 10 and below to bring their hourly rate in line with National Living Wage (NLW).
-The NLW rate was increased to £8.25 in October 2015 and it was agreed within the February 2016 Budget Report to implement the increase with effect from $1^{\rm st}$ April 2016 for Council staff.
+The NLW rate was increased to £8.45 in October 2016 and it was agreed within the February 2017 Budget Report to implement the increase with effect from $1^{\rm st}$ April 2017 for Council staff.

 Using the Hay Job Evaluation process, the Councils uses the nationally negotiated pay spine (further details can be found at www.LGE.gov.uk) as the basis for its local grading structure.
 This determines the salaries of the large majority of the workforce - apart from Chief Officers - together with the use of other nationally defined rates where relevant.
-The last increase to the national pay scheme was January 2015.
+The last increase to the national pay scheme was April 2016 and a 1% pay award is agreed for April 2017.

 All other pay related allowances are the subject of either nationally or locally negotiated rates, having been determined from time to time in accordance with collective bargaining machinery and/or as determined by the Council.
 In determining its grading structure and setting remuneration levels for all posts, the Council takes account of the need to ensure value for money in respect of the use of public expenditure, balanced against the need to recruit and retain employees who are able to meet the requirements of providing high quality services to the community, delivered effectively and efficiently and at times at which those services are required.